PUBLIC WORKS MAINTENANCE

 CHANGES IN OPERATIONS:

-Credit Card fees for use of the parking meters have been budgeted at $268,000 in FY 19, an increase of $138,000 from FY 18.
-As the Inlet Lot has changed from a booth system to a pay by plate system, credit card use is expected to increase.
-Other expenses in Contracted Services include boardwalk re-decking, budgeted at $60,000, an increase of $15,000 over FY 18, and Parkeon back office fees budgeted at $35,690.
-Demolition of the metal facility at Whiteside has been funded at $28,250.
-The beach tractor lease increases $3,000 in FY 19, from $102,000 to $105,000.
-A weed prevention service at a cost of $28,000 has also been included, which includes one additional weed spraying application.
+Credit Card fees for use of the parking meters have been budgeted at $268,000 in FY 20, an increase of $138,000 from FY 18, and a result of the conversion to pay by plate parking.
+Other expenses in Contracted Services include boardwalk re-decking, budgeted at $60,000, and Parkeon back office fees and per transaction fees budgeted at $58,180.
+Phase I of Whiteside Lot redevelopment has been funded at $62,000.
+The beach tractor lease increases $3,000 in FY 20, from $105,000 to $108,000.
+A weed prevention service at a cost of $30,000 has also been included, which includes one additional weed spraying application.
 Cost reductions for FY 24 include boardwalk tile medallion repair, $10,000 and patching the Inlet Parking Lot, $25,000.
 Repavement of the Inlet Lot was funded in FY 23’s Budget Amendment # 1.
-Maintenance costs decrease $28,901 as there is no maintenance agreement on the new parking meters.
-Porta potties for holiday weekends and some special events has been included at $4,500.
-HVAC repairs and general maintenance costs decrease for the Comfort Stations.
+Maintenance costs decrease $2,095, but still include extended warranties on the parking meters have been included at $29,250.
+Porta potties for holiday weekends and some special events has been included at $2,500.
 Supplies and Materials includes funding used for day-to-day operations.
 The line item decreases $34,050 overall.
 In FY 20, $75,000 was included for the purchase of a variable message sign for the Inlet parking lot.
-In addition, the following items have been approved: a replacement Graco line striper, $7,500; a concrete surface breaking unit, $6,000; a flat-bed trailer, $6,000; a replacement Woods blade, $5,500, a beach wagon, $6,500, and thirty 300 gallon waste containers for the beach.
+In addition, the following items have been approved: a replacement Graco line striper, $7,500; a concrete surface breaking unit, $6,000; a flat-bed trailer, $6,000; a replacement Woods blade, $5,000; a new change machine for the Inlet Lot, $4,500 and two additional Parkeon meters, $15,000.
 Other supplies include comfort station supplies, replacement banners for the boardwalk, beach ramp supplies and replacement sand fence.
 Spare parts for the parking meters have been included at $25,000.
 Energy costs are expected to decrease.
-Estimates for vehicle fuel, parts and labor are all expected to increase from the FY 18 budgeted amount.
-Allocations for Vehicle Lease increase $5,555, while the allocations for IT Services decreases.
+Estimates for vehicle fuel, parts and labor are all expected to increase in FY 20.
+Allocations for Vehicle Lease, IT Services and insurance increase, while the allocation for IT Services decreases.
 A mini flat-bed 1 Ton two-wheel drive truck has been funded through Vehicle Trust at a cost of $332,500